 2021

-We presented a collection of exhibits dedicated to Russia’s most beloved painting.
-The project shows objects made using various techniques, each designed for different age and gender groups.
-They are a mix of professional and amateur, vintage and modern.
-The method of production and the author's style makes adjustments to the format, composition, as well as the landscape and portrait details of the figures.
+Our presentation featured a curated collection of exhibits devoted to Russia’s cherished artwork.
+The project showcased items crafted using diverse techniques, tailored for various age groups and genders.
+The assortment ranged from professional to amateur, vintage to modern, with the production method and the artist’s style influencing the format, composition, as well as landscape and portrait details of the figures.

-We radically reassembled the roles of the 78 'bogatyrs' that were collected: sex coaching, modern lamentations, a beer bar, a history of Russian athleticism, and lessons in Russian history are some of responses in a form of performative excursions to the patriarchal and imperious image of Russia's most popular painting.
+The roles of the 78 bogatyrs collected were reimagined, offering diverse responses such as sex education, contemporary lamentations, a beer bar, a history of Russian athleticism, and lessons in Russian history.
+These responses took the form of performative excursions that challenged the patriarchal and authoritative imagery associated with Russia’s most popular painting.

 Project Idea / Curated by: Katya Sivers, Maria Cheloyants